brunops/synched-multiplayer/README.md

 Experiments to have a minimal but truly synchronized application.

+!!!
+STILL IN PROGRESS !!!

+..lots of exclamation points, so it must be important

 ###idea
 * server knows it all
 * server continuously broadcasts world updates to all clients